For more information please call -

 - Scunthorpe on 01724 847 888

-We offer a fixed fee first interview of £120 including VAT to discuss your options.
+We offer a free initial interview to discuss your options.

 If you feel you have been treated unfairly by your employer our Specialist Employment Team can help by providing you with individual and practical advice.

 The rules governing employment are complex and ever changing.
 We can assist you in resolving your employment disputes in a number of ways beginning with early negotiations and discussions with your employer through to Early Conciliation with ACAS and, where necessary, before a Tribunal.